-Fluoroquinolone is a powerful type of broad spectrum antibiotic drug widely used to treat bacterial infections, antibiotic resistant infections, and hospital acquired infections.
-Common hospital acquired infections treated with fluoroquinolone (FLQ) drugs include: hospital acquired pneumonia (nosocomial pneumonia), staph infections, methicillin-resistant S aureus (MRSA) Klebsiella pneumonia, blood stream infections, and urinary tract infections.
-Fluoroquinolone antibiotics are commonly used in the United States, but in UK for example, they are highly restricted except for the treatment of patients with cystic fibrosis or Anthrax.
-Only recently has the CDC issued a warning about the unreported side effects that could seriously injure, disable, or kill people taking them.
+Fluoroquinolones are a powerful type of broad-spectrum antibiotic drugs widely used to treat bacterial infections, antibiotic-resistant infections, and hospital-acquired infections.
+Common hospital-acquired infections treated with fluoroquinolone (FQ) drugs include hospital-acquired pneumonia (nosocomial pneumonia), staph infections, methicillin-resistant S aureus (MRSA) Klebsiella pneumonia, bloodstream infections, and urinary tract infections.
+Fluoroquinolone antibiotics are commonly used in the United States, but in other parts of the world their use is more limited.

-What Side Effects Have Been Reported by the Makers of FLQ Drugs?
+What Side Effects Have Been Reported by the Makers of FQ Drugs?

-Common side effects reported by the manufacturers of flq drugs include:
+Common side effects reported by the manufacturers of FQ drugs include:

 - Gastrointestinal Discomfort

 - Difficulty Sleeping or Insomnia

 In September 2014, the Journal of American Medicine published the findings of a study assessing the link between aortic injuries and the use of FQ antibiotics.
 According to the study, people who take fluoroquinolone are twice as likely to have an aortic aneurysm, dissection or rupture.

 At this time, our firm is investigating cases where patients took the drug Cipro, Levaquin or Avelox, and were subsequently diagnosed with an aortic aneurysm, dissection or rupture.